 With the continual rise of distracted driving and the increase of related accidents, business auto insurers have been feeling the increased pressure on their loss reports.
 While some have increased their rates significantly, most insurance companies have either stopped insuring auto entirely or significantly limited their commercial auto insurance operations.
 Could telematics or usage-based insurance (UBI) prove to be an effective solution to the deteriorating auto insurance market?

-For as long as we can remember, business auto insurance pricing has revolved around a couple common factors.
-While there are always exceptions, most of the time traditional insurance rates have revolved around loss history, business operations, type of vehicles insured, operation radius, and the motor vehicle records of all drivers.
-To lower the auto insurance premium, a business would have to improve one or all of those aspects of their application.
+For as long as we can remember, business auto insurance pricing has revolved around a couple of common factors.
+While there are always exceptions, most of the time, traditional insurance rates have revolved around loss history, business operations, type of vehicles insured, operation radius, and the motor vehicle records of all drivers.
+If a business wanted to lower their auto insurance premium, they would have to improve one or all of those aspects of their application.

-With the increasing use of technology in phones and vehicles, insurers have found alternative ways to gather data about the true risk associated with a business.
-One of the methods is called "telematics" or commonly called "Usage-Based Insurance".
-This method doesn't rely on profiling companies like the traditional auto insurance carriers, it tracks drivers and gives them a driving score which then translates into premium increases or savings.
+With the increasing use of technology in phones and vehicles, insurers have found alternative ways to gather data about the actual risk associated with a business.
+One of the methods is called "telematics" or commonly called "Usage-Based Insurance."
+This method doesn't rely on profiling companies like the traditional auto insurance carriers; it tracks drivers and gives them a driving score, which then translates into premium increases or savings.

-Right now very few insurance carriers are offering a truly usage based insurance product, but many are offering discounts if driving scores are exceptional.
+Right now, very few insurance carriers are offering a true usage-based insurance product, but many are offering discounts if driving scores are exceptional.
 The insurance companies can also use the data to suggest risk management solutions and bring attention to drivers that are problematic (and also increase the premium for those specific drivers).
-Right now we do not know if this will be the future of auto insurance, but we do predict the practice will become more mainstream.
+We do not know if this will be the future of auto insurance, but we do predict the practice will become more mainstream.

 Austin is an experienced Commercial Risk Advisor specializing in property & casualty risk management for religious institutions, real estate, construction, and manufacturing.